bblack16/cli_chef/README.md

 CLI Chef is part of the BBLib (Brandon Black Library) for Ruby.
 BBLib is a requirement and includes a large number of other useful methods that help make CLI Chef easier to use.
 You can read documentation here: (BBLib)[https://github.com/bblack16/bblib-ruby].

+###Disclaimer

+CLI Chef is in a very early state.
+It is functional, but not heavily tested.
+As such, it will likely undergo frequent changes and may be buggy.
+Use at your own risk.

 ## Installation

+__Note:__ Currently this gem is not available via RubyGems.
+Once it is the following is how to install it.
+For now, grab it from github.

 Add this line to your application's Gemfile: